Last Updated on 22 June 2024 by Cycloscope

 Swakopmund is a relaxed small town facing the Ocean, with interesting architecture and good restaurants.
 It is a perfect base for some day trips or activities around the town.
 Among the most popular:

-We personally did the quad and buggy dunes drive, very funny and wonderful landscape.
+We personally did the quad and buggy dunes drive, a very funny and wonderful landscape.
 The owner of our Airbnb was very kind and borrowed us 3 sandboards but we didn’t have time to try them.
 After a couple of hours on the dunes, we went to visit the Moon Landscape.
 The valley of the Swakop River forms a spectacular moonscape, perfect for pictures.

 Be sure to visit Goanikontes Oasis Rest Camp, a fantastic place to spend a few hours, the restaurant is amazing.
 They also have bungalows and a campsite if you want to stay for the night.
 There is a farm with goats, chickens, a lama, and a pond to fish, it is a perfect spot for families.
 You can take a few nice hikes from the Oasis through the moon landscape.
 Bring water and sunscreen.